-Foreign service group concerned by 'sonic harassment' of diplomats in Cuba
+Mysterious attacks on US diplomats in Cuba occurred as recently as last month

 - Two US diplomats suffered long-term injuries including hearing loss as a result of the attacks

+"Based on continued assessments of personnel, there are now 19 confirmed U.S. government personnel who have been affected," she added, updating her previous count of "at least 16 US government employees."

+Last week, Nauert said the incidents, which began in late 2016, appeared to have ceased.

-(CNN)A labor union representing US diplomats expressed concern Friday over the severity of symptoms resulting from recent suspected "sonic harassment" of embassy personnel in Havana, Cuba.
+Earlier on Friday, a labor union representing US diplomats expressed concern Friday over the severity of symptoms resulting from the recent suspected "sonic harassment."

 Representatives from the American Foreign Service Association (AFSA) spoke with 10 affected foreign service members "who experienced damage to their health as a result of these attacks," the group said in a statement.